Shea Ili: New Zealand Breakers (2014–2019)

-Despite a tumultuous three months for Ili, on 15 August 2014, he was announced as a development player signing by the New Zealand Breakers for the 2014–15 NBL season.
+In August 2014, Ili joined the New Zealand Breakers of the Australian National Basketball League (NBL) as a development player for the 2014–15 season.
 A former Breakers Academy player in 2011, Ili was highly rated by the Breakers for his athleticism, work rate and attitude.
-Three months later, on 24 November 2014, Ili re-signed with the Southland Sharks for the 2015 season.
-Keen to make amends, Ili welcomed a return to Southland.
-Southland Sharks general manager Jill Bolger acknowledged that the off-field incident was a blow to the franchise but was still keen to have Ili back in 2015.

 Ili was an active member of the Breakers roster for eight games during the 2014–15 season and made five appearances.
-On 8 March 2015, he became a championship-winning player with the Breakers after they defeated the Cairns Taipans in Game 2 of the NBL Grand Final series, thus sweeping the best-of-three series.
+In March 2015, he became a championship-winning player with the Breakers after they defeated the Cairns Taipans in the NBL Grand Final series.